What's happening at CLC

 Subscribe to CLC Connects newsletter

-Cover of the 2023 Community Impact Report showing student looking at manufacturing equipment
+Cover of CLC Community Impact Report 2025

 Discover the many ways CLC impacts the economic well-being of the Lake County community.

-View the Community Impact Report 2023
+View the Community Impact Report 2025

 We welcome the re-use, republication, and distribution of the CLC Newsroom content.